blueragesoftware/chat-mini-app-example/README.md

 ## Overview

-This mini app showcases how to integrate chat completion capabilities into a MyLife MiniApp using React and TypeScript.
-It provides a clean and simple interface for sending messages and receiving responses through the MyLife Platform.
+This mini app showcases how to integrate chat completion capabilities into a Bluerage MiniApp using React and TypeScript.
+It provides a clean and simple interface for sending messages and receiving responses through the Bluerage Platform.
 The best part?
 You can run and test all chat completion features without any cost or API keys, and deploy to production with the same capabilities - the model runs directly on your users' devices!

 ## How It Works

-The MyLife Platform provides a unique approach to LLM API:
+The Bluerage Platform provides a unique approach to LLM API:
-- 🏃‍♂️ The model runs directly on the user's device through the MyLife webview
+- 🏃‍♂️ The model runs directly on the user's device through the Bluerage webview
 - 💻 No server infrastructure needed - everything happens locally
 - 🔄 Works the same in development and production
 - 💰 Free to use in both testing and production environments